jarouca/choose-your-own-quest/user_stories.md

 #contact us form, asking for feedback and ideas for new quests?

-#what happens if user hits back button to previous part of quest? does their action become undone? probably notice
+#what happens if user hits back button to previous part of quest? does their action become undone? probably not

 #contact us form submittal, feedback, suggestions for quests, maybe users can write own quest?